Harrison-Lara/FishTech-Interview/README.md

 Launches the test runner in the interactive watch mode.

+### `npm lint`

+Launches eslint and reports violations that are usually fixable with --fix

 ### `npm build`

 Builds the app for production to the `build` folder.<br />